-Winter Mountain Leader Training:
+Winter Mountain Leader Training and Assessment:

 I attended Winter Mountain Leader training run by Scotch on the Rocks Guiding in the Northern Cairngorms.
 Attending the course seemed like the next logical step after completing the Summer Mountain Leader and Rock Climbing Instructor awards.
 I was also keen to improve my personal skills in the winter mountains and learn how to look after and teach relative novices in the winter hills, building towards delivering winter hill walking for my university mountaineering club.